INTRODUCTION: ONE ARM DUMBBELL ROW

-- Grab the desired dumbbell and place it next to an olympic bench
+- Grab the desired dumbbell and place it next to a standard weight bench

 - Place your knee and outstretched hand on the bench, and bend forward until your back is parallel to the floor

 - Straighten your back and ensure that you maintain a natural flat posture throughout the entire exercise

 - Reach down to grab the dumbbell, and immediately resume a flat neutral spine posture

 - Ensure that your neck is also neutral (this means looking down, not up or forward)